Skip to content

 Ashford Lane footbridge inspection reports

-This is an image of the partially collapsed timber footbridge in June 2025.
+This is an image of the partially collapsed timber footbridge at Ashford Lane, Dorney, Bucks in June 2025.

-The Dorney Parish Council status report dated June 2025 is here
+Dorney Parish Council has published a (critical and demanding) status report dated June 2025 here

-You will find the detailed Ashford Lane footbridge 74 page inspection report by Bridge Station and dated June 2024 here
+You will find a detailed (prior to the collapse) Ashford Lane footbridge 74 page inspection report by Bridge Station and dated June 2024 here

-The Atkins Ashford Lane Footbridge 90 page report is here
+The Ashford Lane Footbridge 90 page report by Atkins (prior to the collapse and incorporating the Bridge Station report) is here

-My view is that the visual inspections become less effective over time – to a point where they are totally inadequate (to be honest – actually useless in the specific areas where there is advanced internal rot lacking external visual indicators).
-There is a need for the use of NDT (non-destructive testing) equipment.
+My view is that the visual inspections become less effective over time – to a point where they are inadequate (to be honest – actually totally useless in the specific areas where there is advanced internal rot lacking external visual indicators).
+There is a need for the use of readily available NDT (non-destructive testing) equipment and techniques.

 I put the question to my mate Claude AI as follows: Our 20 year old timber footbridge over the river collapsed.
 Visual inspections failed to reveal significant rot in critical areas.
 What non destructive testing equipment is available for use when inspecting timber please?